What Is a PEO

 Shared liability: PEOs do not assume full legal responsibility since they are a joint-employer.
 This arrangement means the client company could still be liable if a legal dispute arises, for example, if the PEO fails to pay employees the correct overtime in line with the law.

 Less control over benefit plans: When a company chooses a PEO, they buy into the service packages a PEO offers.
-If your employees like their current benefit carrier, they may be forced to use another if the PEO prefers a particular provider.
+Suppose your employees like their current benefit carrier.
+In that case, they may be forced to use another if the PEO prefers a particular provider.

 PEO vs. employee leasing companies